StarkElessar/mini-catalog-shop-react/README.md

-# MiniReactApp: Catalog-Shop with Card
+# MiniReactApp: Catalog-Shop with Cart